sandramisigo/Brewery-HUB/README.md

        * Open the `index.html` in your browser to view and interact with the app.

+  ## Challenges
+      * Design challenge since creating an interface that allows a user to filter brewery by type was not so easy.
+      * Limited data since OPEN BREWERY DB API doesn't always have complete data for every brewery.

   ##  Future plans
      * Turn the project to a mobile app.
      * Expand data sources.